-The second hospitality owner I spoke with was Julia Cox from South Lodge B&B on the Eastern side of Milton Keynes.
+The second hospitality owner who will give us hospitality advice was Julia Cox from South Lodge B&B on the Eastern side of Milton Keynes.
 Find her website here.
 She also stated that Facebook is the favourite social media platform because not only is it very visual, but you can also get a lot of information out there.
 She says she wishes she had known about the importance of collecting information from customers when she started her business.
 These days, she says, you don’t get information from OTAs.
 Had she known, she would have started collecting emails earlier on.

 The third hospitality owner I spoke to was Sherrie Priestley, who has owned Woodside Villa in Whitby for over 10 years.
 Find her website here.
 She said that one bit of advice she wished she had known 10 years ago was that customers wouldn’t always happen upon you in real life.
 Now, customers find you online, not on foot.
 Woodside Villa did sign up with OTAs, but there is far more to learn than just signing up.
 You need to look after your customers before and after the stay, pay attention to reviews, and find customers out of season.